 Growing up, opting for Poori (Fried Flour Flat Bread) used to be my first choice at any restaurant.
 Puri minus the chutney, Potato Bhaji / Korma / Potato Masala of course, as that was spicy for me way back then.
 But then I gradually got used to the taste and then came a stage when I used to visit restaurants just for their chutney’s and vegetable Saagu, along with the Puri of course!
-Those were the old traditional restaurants where people went to enjoy the authentic taste rather than the ambience and presentation.
+Those were the old traditional restaurants where people went to enjoy the authentic taste of food rather than the ambience and presentation.

-There are surprises here as Poori is usually everybody’s favorite both young and old alike.
+There are no surprises here as Poori is usually everybody’s favorite both young and old alike.
 There is something warm about the flaky, puffed up and crispy Poori that wants to make you crave for more.
 This along with Vegetable Sagu is one of our favorite breakfasts.

-Saagu is a traditional Karnataka dish in which aromatic spices are blended with coconut and cooked with choice of vegetables.
+Vegetable Saagu is a traditional Karnataka dish in which aromatic spices are blended with coconut and cooked with choice of vegetables.
 The choice of spices and its quantity is what makes the taste unique.
 This is usually accompanied with Poori or Rava Idli or Set Dosa, but tastes equally good with Rice or Rotis.

 Ingredients for Poori: